tmorin/ceb/doc/delegate.md

 ---
 # delegate()

-The function `delegate()` return a fresh `DelegateBuilder` providing services to define delegations on properties attributes and attributes.
+The function `delegate()` returns a fresh `DelegateBuilder` providing services to define delegations on properties attributes and attributes.

 ## Import